tarcisiocsn/datacamp/fundamentalsql.md

 INSTRUCTIONS

-+Inner join countries (left) and populations (right) on the code and country_code fields respectively.
++ Inner join countries (left) and populations (right) on the code and country_code fields respectively.

-+Alias countries AS c and populations AS p.
++ Alias countries AS c and populations AS p.

-+Select code, name, and region from countries and also select year and fertility_rate from populations (5 fields in total).
++ Select code, name, and region from countries and also select year and fertility_rate from populations (5 fields in total).

 ```SQL
 -- 4. Select fields